businessOwned by: Privately-owned

 - No branch access

-- Due to minimal funding, loan products can be withdrawn if they are too popular
+- Loan products can be withdrawn if they are too popular, due to funding challenges

 - They don’t do construction loans